Searching Within Galaxies for the Earliest Signs of Quenching With Spatially Resolved Star Formation Histories in UVCANDELS Galaxies at z< 0.3: Methods

-Shown in Figure~\ref{fig:multi_20524} is the edge-on galaxy UVCANDELS ID 20524.
-In F160W the galaxy looks relatively smooth with the brightest area being near the bulge.
-Structure becomes more clearly defined in F814W and F435W shows a clear differentiation between a brighter region at the upper part of the disc and the rest of the galaxy, as well as several bright spots in the plane.
-F275W also shows this bright area near the top of the disc, and brighter areas near the bottom of the disc where F435W is in agreement.
-UVCANDELS ID 20524 had a total of 60 regions before our cutoff. \sigsfr is predictably elevated near the galactic center and along the length of the plane.
-While the area at the top has comparatively lower \sigsfr, a small area of elevated \sigsfr can be seen where the brightest pixels reside in F275W.
-Interestingly, the segmentation maps of \sigsfr and \sigmstar show decreased \sigsfr and \sigmstar immediately around the center of the galaxy on either side of the disc, but then an area of elevated \sigsfr and \sigmstar lie past this depressed region on the galaxy's right side.
-The explanation for this is not immediately apparent from the image postage stamps.
-This area in $t_{50}$ is neither much younger or much older than the rest of the galaxy, and $A_V$ shows fairly uniform dust in that area as well as throughout the galaxy with the exception of higher dust in the plane.
+Figure~\ref{fig:multi_20524} shows the edge-on galaxy UVCANDELS ID 20524.
+In F160W it appears relatively smooth, brightest near the bulge.
+Structure is clearer in F814W, and F435W reveals a bright upper disc region, fainter emission elsewhere, and several bright spots in the plane.
+F275W also highlights the bright upper disc and brighter areas near the lower disc, consistent with F435W.
+Before our cutoff, UVCANDELS ID 20524 contained 60 regions. \sigsfr is elevated near the center and along the plane.
+The upper bright region has lower overall \sigsfr, though a small enhancement coincides with the brightest F275W pixels.
+Segmentation maps of \sigsfr and \sigmstar show depressed values immediately around the center on both sides of the disc, with enhanced \sigsfr and \sigmstar beyond this on the galaxy’s right.
+This feature is not explained by the image stamps: $t_{50}$ there is similar to the rest of the galaxy, and $A_V$ is fairly uniform except for higher dust in the plane.
+A possible caveat is that since photons from stars located deeper within the galaxy must travel through more dust than those from stars near the edge, there is a possibility of strong differential dust attenuation along the plane, with the stellar populations closer to the center experiencing higher optical depths and a flatter attenuation slope \citep{Chevallard2016, Lower2022ApJ, Nagaraj2022ApJ, Sommovigo2025}.
+While modeling this differential dust attenuation is outside the scope of this paper, we note that if \texttt{dense basis} underestimates the $A_V$ in areas of higher attenuation caused by the edge on nature of the galaxy, this could lead to an underestimate of the stellar mass for those regions.